toastedcornflakes/toastedcornflakes.github.io/articles/avr_getting_started.md

 Getting started with AVR
 no_latex

 In this post, I'll lay out the basics on how to blink a LED on barebone Atmega328P.
 This means no arduino bootloader, some datasheet reading, and a more solid understanding of the basics at the end of the day.
+As usual, the code (along with a practical Makefile) is available on [github](https://github.com/toastedcornflakes/AVR).

 # Hardware